gradle/gradle/subprojects/docs/src/docs/release/notes.md

 </verification-metadata>
 ```

-We've also updated the XML validation schema for `verification-metadata.xml` to be more concise.
+We've also updated the XML validation schema for `verification-metadata.xml`.
+Previous versions of the schema had minor issues that prevented strict XML validators from accepting the file.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ADD RELEASE FEATURES ABOVE